Team-Data-Antwerpen/xgrab2db/README.md

 Convert xgrab to a spatialite database
 ----
 The xgrab file can be converted to a spatialite database directly with xgrab2spatialite.py.
+This tool requires  [pyspatialite](https://github.com/lokkju/pyspatialite).
+If you don't have this library on your path:

+    pip install pyspatialite

+If you have it, you can run this commandline tool:

     xgrab2spatialite.py  xgrab.xml database.sqlite